 9/3/19

-Reaction and Thoughts on “Clinical Lesson at the SalpetriereSalpeêtrieère”
+Reaction and Thoughts on “Clinical Lesson at the Salpetriere”

 This might just be a picture, but it portrays a lot more inside it and shows a lot of what would go on in Sigmund Freud’s lectures.
 In this picture, Freud is basing his lecture on this woman that he is using to teach the men in the room a lesson on psychoanalysis.
 More specifically, he is talking about hysteria and the symptoms that are associated with this mental problem.
 When I first look at this picture, I feel very intrigued and curious to see what all those men are doing and why there is only one woman up there with Sigmund Freud.
 This caused me to raise questions like “Is she the lesson plan?’ or “Why choose a woman to teach the class with?”
 These questions made me look deeper into the picture and encourage me to find out what was really going on here and why Sigmund Freud chose to give the lecture in this very weird and unorthodox manner.
 Multiple emotions were drawn from me when looking at this picture because I didn’t know whether to feel bad for the woman or to be kind of enraged at the men for treating this woman this way and using her more as an object than a human being.
 The picture raises a lot of concern for sure.